How to file self-employment taxes — step by step

 4. Fill out a 1040 and other self-employment tax forms.
 These will include a Schedule C or Schedule C-EZ to report your income or loss.
 It will also include your Schedule SE (Form 1040), Self Employment Tax.

 Since the paperwork can be lengthy and complicated, it’s helpful to have an accountant or certified public accountant (CPA) to help with tax preparation and review your documents before submission.
-(Bonus: getting an accountant’s help is deductible!)
+(Bonus: The cost of an accountant’s help is deductible!)

 You can use IRS form 1040-ES to figure out your quarterly tax payments.
 The form also has vouchers you can use to remit the amount owing to the agency.

 Knowing the nuts and bolts of paying self-employment tax is one thing.
-Integrating that knowledge into the daily operations of your business can be quite different.
+Integrating that knowledge into the daily operations of your business is another.
 Here are some useful tips to stay on top of your taxes:

 While filing taxes quarterly is no party, it’s far better to feel the pain of taxes regularly than to put it off and end up with a huge bill from the IRS.